pypa/setuptools/docs/userguide/datafiles.rst

     )

 This tells setuptools to install any data files it finds in your packages.
-The data files must be specified via the distutils' |MANIFEST.in|_ file.
+The data files must be specified via the |MANIFEST.in|_ file.
 (They can also be tracked by a revision control system, using an appropriate plugin such as :pypi:`setuptools-scm` or :pypi:`setuptools-svn`.
 See the section below on :ref:`Adding Support for Revision